The Next Step (Canadian TV series)

-The Next Step is a Canadian teen drama series.
-Created by Frank Van Keeken, the series follows the members of a troupe from the titular dance studio, as they train for and compete in various championships, and deal with rivalries with other dance schools and drama among the team itself.
-The series is presented in a style influenced by reality television.
+The Next Step is a Canadian teen drama series created by Frank Van Keeken, that originally premiered on Family Channel on March 8, 2013 and ended on July 12, 2025 on YTV.
+Presented in a pseudo-documentary style influenced by reality television, the series follows the members of a troupe from the titular dance studio, as they train for and compete in various championships, while dealing with rivalries and drama from other dance schools and even among the team itself.

-The series originally premiered on Family Channel on March 8, 2013, and has spawned digital content, as well as live touring shows featuring its cast members, and a spinoff series, Lost & Found Music Studios.
-The series moved to CBC Television's streaming platform CBC Gem in 2020 for its seventh season.
-The series has also been sold internationally, with broadcasters such as CBBC in the United Kingdom, and Universal Kids in the United States—which became a production partner for its sixth season.
-In April 2022, an eighth series was announced by British broadcaster CBBC.
+The Next Step has spawned digital content, live touring shows featuring its cast members, and a spinoff series titled Lost & Found Music Studios.
+The series has also been sold internationally to broadcasters such as CBBC in the United Kingdom, and Universal Kids in the United States—which became a production partner for its sixth season.

+The series moved to CBC Gem for its seventh season in 2020, then moving to YTV from its eighth season in 2022.
+In June 2024, The Cinemaholic reported that Family Channel had renewed The Next Step for its tenth season, and in November, the BBC confirmed that The Next Step would return for a tenth and final season in 2025.

+Premise

+Each season focuses on the team’s journey as they prepare for regional, national, and international dance competitions.
+Along the way, they face challenges such as leadership changes, personal struggles, and conflicts with rival studios.